dev-breeze-com/brzdm/README.md

     Pressing the F11 key executes a user-specified command, see the configuration file; the default is to take a screenshot if the ImageMagick/GraphicsMagik 'import' program is available.
+    Most error messages are handled by the system's syslog.

 THEMES